segmentio/segment-docs/src/connections/sources/visual-tagger.md

 ### Install the Chrome Extension

-1. Download and install the [Visual Tagger Chrome extension](https://chrome.google.com/webstore/detail/segment-visual-tagger/ahofbpemlckjfmcebnanjmkhpcmnbjia).
-   The extension is private while the Visual Tagger is in beta.
+1. Download and install the Visual Tagger Chrome Extension.
+The extension is private while the Visual Tagger is in Alpha.
 Once you install the extension, it appears in the browser in the extensions area.
    ![Segment Visual Tagger in the browser extensions](images/steps-2.png)

 ### Install the Segment snippet on your site